 - 6 My Resilience Story

 What is resilience?

 According to the oxford advanced learners dictionary, “resilience is the capacity to recover quickly from difficulties or toughness”.
 It is the ability to come out of challenges stronger and not broken.
 Often, we have to face unexpected life challenges, which make life seem uncertain.
 We can only try to build a resilient spirit on days like this, giving it all it takes.

-I believe no one can achieve success without having a resilient spirit.
-From the moment we are born, we have to make an effort to reach the different developmental milestones.
+No one can achieve success without having a resilient spirit.
+From the moment we are born, we have to make an effort to reach different developmental milestones.
 While learning to walk, we fall many times, but with a strong spirit, everything falls into place.
-I remember when my daughter was trying to walk, she had a lot of falls.
+I remember when my daughter was trying to walk; she had a lot of falls.
 Sometimes, I got scared whenever she fell, but she never gave up.
 I’m happy she didn’t give up when I look at her now.

 A resilient spirit is built over time.
 It takes a conscious effort to succeed eventually.
 However, some barriers make building resilience a little complicated.
 It is essential to overcome these challenges.

 Discover who you are in ten days following this Self-Discovery plan.